Cost of Owning a Cocker Spaniel

 Owning a Cocker Spaniel is a significant financial commitment over their 10-14 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+A mature Cocker Spaniel runs 20-30 lbs with a 10-14 yrs life expectancy, and the breed has enough quirks of its own that owner knowledge is a real variable in how well things go.
 The Cocker Spaniel's moderate shedding coat and moderate activity requirements tell only part of the story — their sporting heritage shapes everything from trainability to health risks.

 First-Year Expenses